Chendrakanth0105/FoodDeliveryApp/README.md

                 1. Change your password
                 2. Order food

-                - If the customer choose the option '1', Then user will be asked to enter the new password.
+                - If the customer choose the option '1', Then customer will be asked to enter the new password.
 So we redirect the customer to the "Customer Password Change Page"
                     ### VALIDATION STEP:
                     - If the customer enters the same password again in the new password option, then the customer will be given a error message.
                     - The customer will successfully change the password if he or she enters a different one, And the password will be updated in the database.

                 - If the customer choose the option '2', then it means that he wants to order some food.
 So we redirect the customer to the "Ordering Page"
                     - Customer will be displayed with the HealthyDOOR food menu from the database.
                     - Now we will ask the customer to order the food from the menu.